Technical illustration background

 • Cancel (Revert): Click this button to discard all changes.
 This will delete the temporary arranged copies and restore your original, untouched items to their initial positions.

 Why is this important?
 Until you click Ok or Cancel, your original items remain hidden and the arranged items are temporary.
 Properly ending the session ensures your document remains clean and contains only the objects you intend to keep.
-A session will also automatically end if you switch documents.

-6. Layout Methods
+7. Layout Methods

 Grid Layout